Solo Shows

 21 3/4 x 35 3/8 x 35 3/8 inches (55.2 x 89.9 x 89.9 cm), overall

 There is evidence of music throughout.
 The photograph Bird Song depicts white birds against a night sky, all perched on electric cables that stretch diagonally through the frame, reminiscent of notes on a staff.
-Daydreams evokes a dazed moment via an image of a shelf where the jacket of Sonic Youth’s LP Daydream Nation partially covers Gerhard Richter’s painting of a candle, doubled by a lit candle that Tse has placed in front of it.
+Daydreams evokes a moment between the dazed and the contemplative via a waist-high shelf holding the jacket of Sonic Youth’s LP Daydream Nation with its reproduction of Gerhard Richter’s painting of a candle, with a lit candle that Tse has placed in front of it.

 Su-Mei Tse, Bird Song, 2025, color photgraph on Dibond, with maple wood frame, museum glass